Skip to content

 Meals

 Depending on your housing selection, a food stipend may be included.
 Otherwise, there are many restaurants and grocery stores in the area.
-Also, two meals per day are provided if you live in a homestay.
+If you are staying in a Homestay, you will be provided with two meals per day (generally Breakfast and Dinner).

 Costs